 The contributions of volunteers are essential to us achieving our mission.
 Each year, our Chapter participates in numerous fundraising, awareness and information-based opportunities throughout the state.
 These activities create a multitude of tasks with which volunteers can easily assist, including administrative work and mailings, helping at various events and with patient services.

 Would you like to host an event to benefit The North Carolina Chapter?
-Please contact Events Manager Dileep Dadlani by email here or at 877-568-4347.
+Please contact Community Events Manager Dileep Dadlani by email here or at 877-568-4347.